-All About Me activities are a great way to kick off the school year as students explore self-awareness and share their personalities and experiences with friends and new teachers.
+All About Me worksheets are a great way to kick off the school year as students explore self-awareness and share their personalities and experiences with friends and new teachers.
 Although they are most popular in the Fall when classroom communities form, they can be used year-round as a tool to reflect, celebrate growth, and identify new goals, all hallmarks of practicing growth mindset.

 How do I teach All About Me?

 It’s important to invite students to share many things about themselves, remembering that what may be an exciting subject for one student to share might be a missing part of another student’s story.
 Welcoming students to tell their story in a variety of ways encourages personal choice in self expression.

 For some students, it can be helpful to ask families to assist in curating the memories.
 However you choose to include an All About Me worksheet or activity in your plans, be sure to celebrate the range of personalities present in your class, honor similarities and differences as positive traits of diverse friendships, and don’t forget to share your own story with your students—they’ll love getting to know you better!

 This all about me worksheet is a great way to help students get to know each other and get families engaged!
 It has two parts, each of which can be added to the student’s SEL journal.
 For students who are working from home, we’ve added typable fields to the worksheet (with the exception of locations to paste photos).
 You can have students save the PDF and send it to you for printing.
 Here’s what they’ll do: